agalakhov/captdriver/README.md

 performance to that experienced in macOS and Windows.

 ## Installation and Setup
 This software must be manually installed.
-Please review the `INSTALL.md` file for detailed instructions.
+Please refer to Mounaiban's Captdriver Wiki for detailed instructions at https://github.com/mounaiban/captdriver/wiki.
+You are advised that you will be using this software AT YOUR OWN RISK as it is rather incomplete.

 ## Technical Information
 Details of the CAPT format, including printer control protocols, status registers and compression algorithms are documented in the `SPECS` file.
 While incomplete and expected to contain errors and omissions, help with expanding it and making corrections is greatly appreciated.
-Please also check the [wiki] for more information.
+Please also check the [wiki] for more information on the scope and status of this project.

 ## Disclaimers
 Please use this driver at your own risk.
 As with any software licensed